- CMV disease afflicts up to 40% of untreated AIDS.

 - Preferred:valganciclovir 900 mg PO twice-daily

 - Usual duration of therapy: 3-6 wks if immune reconstitution occurs.

-- Otherwise long-term maintenance therapy recommended with profound immune suppression to reduce risk of relapse.
+- Otherwise, long-term maintenance therapy recommended with profound immune suppression to reduce the risk of relapse.

 - Regimen for maintenance unclear but valganciclovir 900 mg once- or twice-daily preferred due to oral route.

 - Oral ganciclovir rarely used because valganciclovir has superior bioavailability.